RandyKLe/YummyNoodleBar/1/README.md

     http://www.yummynoodlebar.com/order/37

 ## Summary

 Congratulations!
 You've determined the URLs and links between them that you are going to show to your users and captured those components in the following Life Preserver :

-TODO, enter the Web initial web domain.
+TODO, show the Web initial web domain as a LF.

 [Next… Implementing URLs and returning data](../2/)